Addictions

 • Stress ball

-• Inserted substances
+• Displayed substances

 In this scenario, patients are confronted with outdoor consumption situations in combination with barbecuing.